The Four Agreements — My thoughts

 Edited version from my medium.com post in 2015.

-This blog post is focused on my spiritual journey.
+This blog post is focused on my spiritual journey that has led me to this day of being a spiritual life coach.
 You may see the film side of it, red carpet photos, film festivals and the like but what that has done like almost everything else is helped me focus on my spirituality and myself.
 I constantly work on myself.
 I meditate frequently and just got done.
 During this session I knew I had to write this post not only for you the reader but for me as a reminder.

 Christians have their bible which contains a great many teachings in it that we all live by including myself, even though I am not one.
 I have my “Bibles” that I live by.
 One is the book called The Four Agreements by Don Miguel Ruiz.
 I love this book.
 There are 4 agreements that he writes about.
 With all that is going on and learning about myself, I lean on these agreements a lot.
 It is not easy, but it is powerful if you apply it.
 Lately, due to my own actions, I have had to revisit this book over and over to search for reasons for my actions.
 Remember, other people are just reflections for ourselves.
 If you see a strength in someone, you probably see that strength in yourself.
 Conversely, if you see a weakness in someone, you probably see that weakness in yourself.
 The latter has been my teaching point lately, so I am addressing that as best as I can.
 Now on to just a short take on each of the agreements.